JanGorman/VerbalExpressions/README.md

 VerbalExpressions
 =================

-## Objective-C Verbal Expressions made easy
+## Objective-C regular expressions made easy
 A library to help you construct regular expressions in Objective-C. Based on the excellent [JSVerbalExpressions](https://github.com/VerbalExpressions/JSVerbalExpressions "JSVerbalExpressions").

 ## Installation